thisisabiud/ats-ui/README.md

 ## Installation

 1. If you have docker installed on your system you can simply run `docker compose up` to this project folder to run this application.
 2. Otherwise you will have to install node in your machine and run `npm install --legacy-peer-deps` to this project folder to run this application.
+Since the following files are ignored to save space on **CD** and use small space on github and docker:
+- .vscode
+- .idea
+- node_modules
+- .angular

 ---